PaulZeroOne/PaulZeroOne/README.md

 > /'ob-roh-nil/

 I'm a Avionics Hardware Engineer and occasionally love to express my artistic side by making high-quality designs.
-I'm still an undergraduate student and preparing myself for the world.
+I'm an undergraduate student and preparing myself for the world.
 I also love Physics, and I want to learn more about how the Universe works.

 ### 🔧 What I tinker with:
 - SoC Design